Christianity is based on, and centered upon, the person and work of Christ Jesus. I hope you know this already. Most of us do.

 In my experience, bible-worship tends to happen most often among

-So insult the bible, or show it what they consider a lack of respect, and they figure
+So if we dare insult the bible, or show it what they consider a lack of respect, they’ll consider it

 - The bible is the word of God.